High Speed Train Worldwide

 China high speed train tickets are the cheapest.

-Below is a price list for six countries that account for 90% of the world’s high-speed rails.
+Below is a price list for five major countries that own high-speed rails.

 Country/ Region EUR/km